nlinker/q-learning/README.md

 ```bash
 python main.py
 ```
-It takes a time, and as a result will produce files `current-graph.png` and `current-qfunc.pkl`, the last one is the data structure to calculate Q-function, that the agent may use.
+It takes time, and as a result will produce files `current-graph.png` and `current-qfunc.pkl`, the last one is the data structure to calculate Q-function, that the agent may use.
 The graph looks like this:
 ![training graph](current-graph.png)